mirror/dd-wrt/src/router/opennds/docs/source/fas.rst

 Authentication Method for fas_secure_enabled level 3 (Authmon Daemon)
 ---------------------------------------------------------------------

- When fas_secure_enabled level 3 is used (https protocol), post verification authentication is achieved by the openNDS Authmon daemon.
+ When fas_secure_enabled level 3 or 4 is used (https protocol), post verification authentication is achieved by the openNDS Authmon daemon.

  Authmon is started by openNDS to facilitate NAT traversal and allow a remote https FAS to communicate with the local openNDS.